Going Beyond the Blog: 5 Things You Should Do With Every Piece of Blog Content

 Have Employees Push It

 Employees can be wonderful brand advocates.
 When a blog post is live, send a link out to the entire team, and ask people to post it to their LinkedIn profiles and any professional social media pages they may keep for their own branding purposes.
 This can be a great way to expose your content to audiences outside your core follower base.
+Similarly, having your own employees promote the content is a good way to show an integrated company culture.

 Send It to Sales

 Salespeople are always in need of relevant content they can use to send to clients and prospects.
 They use content as a way to educate their contacts, establish and strengthen relationships, and it often helps them open a door to discussion when a lead is turning cold.
 When a post goes live, craft an email to sales that includes a link to the post and a few bullet points they can use in their own emails.
-This may not boost traffic as much as the other tactics, but it can help in terms of relationship-building with clients.

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!